 People are the foundation of any organization: without your workers, nothing gets done.
 Without your partners in the supply chain, things grind to a halt.
 Without your clients, there is simply no business.
 The COVID-19 pandemic has forced organizations to reprioritise a human-centered approach.

-The pandemic has heightened the need for a human-centric approach
+The pandemic has strengthened the need for ISO 45003 and a human-centered approach

 There has also been a greater awareness of psychological health and the impact the COVID-19 pandemic is having.
 Psychological health and well-being has long been a major issue in the workplace, with stress, burnout, anxiety, and depression costing economies billions and resulting in high levels of long-term sickness absence and consequent disruption.
 It is an area of OH&S management which many organizations feel inadequately equipped to deal with, and too often has been dealt with in a superficial way (provision of yogurt and yoga), a reactive way (mental health first aid), or completely ignored (people are just whinging and should ‘man’ up).

-The psychological health and well-being of workers is foundational for resilience and sustainability.
+The psychological health and well-being of workers are foundational for resilience and sustainability.
 For long-term success, an organization needs to address the root causes of psychological ill-health and recognize that people’s work and home life are not inseparable.
-Organizations need to recognise that psychological health and well-being is a multi-faceted issue, that needs a holistic and joined up approach, bringing together multi-discipline teams including HR, H&S, and occupational health.
+Organizations need to recognise that psychological health and well-being is a multi-faceted issue, that needs a holistic and joined-up approach, bringing together multi-discipline teams including HR, H&S, and occupational health.